-Well, whilst many are actively seeking knotweed removal methods or filing for civil nuisance, its noteworthy to stop and think how this plant may actually benefit us and contribute back to society.
+Well, whilst many are actively seeking Japanese knotweed removal methods or filing for civil nuisance, its noteworthy to stop and think how this plant may actually benefit us and contribute back to society.

-For example, the knotweed flower is a valuable source of nectar for honeybees, which in turn produces mild-flavored knotweed honey for beekeepers.
+For example, the knotweed flower is a valuable source of nectar for honeybees, which in turn produces mild-flavoured knotweed honey for beekeepers.
 Yet, ironically many would suggest the best time for applying herbicides is when the plant is in flower towards the end of summer.